zeplaz/attendancez_/README.md

 #### A billet and CoatCheck System
 ##### :Proof of concept: Utilizez C++, posgressSQL, pg/pl SQL procedural language

-Proof of concept targeting a nonprofit a ticketing and coat check systems which allows for extendability, data collection. and focused on trying to offload the majorly of task into pg/pl and reduce calls out to the API application.
+ targeting a nonprofit a ticketing and coat check systems which allows for extendability, data collection. and focused on trying to offload the majorly of task into pg/pl and reduce calls out to the API application.